 Maharashtra Chief Minister Eknath Shinde to appoint his Cabinet on Tuesday

-This comes over 40 days after the faction led by Shinde and the BJP formed a new government in the state.
+This comes over 40 days after the Shiv Sena faction led by Shinde and the BJP formed a new government in the state.

 Maharashtra Chief Minister Eknath Shinde will appoint his Cabinet on Tuesday, The Indian Express reported, citing officials at the Raj Bhavan.

-A dozen ministers are likely to take oath at the ceremony scheduled to be held at the Raj Bhavan at 12 pm, an unidentified aide of Shinde told PTI.
+A dozen ministers are likely to take oath at the ceremony scheduled to be held at the Raj Bhavan at noon, an unidentified aide of Shinde told PTI.

-Shinde was sworn in as the chief minister of Maharashtra on June 30 after ousting the Uddhav Thackeray-led Maha Vikas Aghadi government from power.
+Shinde was sworn in as the chief minister of Maharashtra on June 30 after he and other Shiv Sena MLAs rebelled against party leader Uddhav Thackeray, toppling the three-member Maha Vikas Aghadi coalition government.
 Bharatiya Janata Party’s Devendra Fadnavis was appointed as his deputy.

-However, despite being in power for over 40 days, the Cabinet expansion remained pending.
+However, despite being in power for 40 days, the Cabinet consists of only Shinde and Fadnavis.
+Telangana Chief Minister K Chandrasekhar Rao holds the record of running his state for 68 days with just one minister in 2018, according to PTI.

-Media reports had attributed the delay to the pending case of disqualification against the Shiv Sena MLAs, who supported Shinde, in the Supreme Court.
-However, this was denied by both Shinde and Fadnavis, according to The Indian Express.
+Media reports had attributed the delay to the case pending in the Supreme Court regarding the Shiv Sena MLAs, who supported Shinde.

+However, both Shinde and Fadnavis denied this, according to The Indian Express.

 A legal battle is underway between the groups led by Thackeray and Shinde to be recognised as the real Shiv Sena.
 The Thackeray-led faction has filed six petitions in the Supreme Court challenging the governor’s act of administering the oath of office to Shinde and questioning the election of the Maharashtra Speaker, among other things.